Pruszków: World War II

 The city was occupied by Germany following the German–Soviet invasion of Poland, which started World War II in September 1939.
 On 14 December 1939, the Germans murdered 46 Poles from Pruszków during the large Palmiry massacre.
 Before the invasion, the city had a large Jewish population.
 In 1940, the German occupation authorities established a Jewish ghetto in Pruszków, in order to confine its Jewish population for the purpose of persecution and exploitation.
 The ghetto was liquidated on 31 January 1941, when all its 1,400–3,000 inhabitants were transported in cattle trucks to Warsaw Ghetto, the largest ghetto in all of Nazi occupied Europe with over 400,000 Jews crammed into an area of 1.3 sqmi.
 From there, most victims were sent to Treblinka extermination camp.

 During the 1944 Warsaw Uprising, the Nazis created the large Durchgangslager 121 (Dulag 121) transit camp in Pruszków on the site of the Train Repair Shops (Zakłady Naprawcze Taboru Kolejowego) to intern the evacuees expelled from the capital.
 Around 550,000 Warsaw residents and approximately 100,000 more from its outskirts were incarcerated in the camp.
 The SS and Gestapo segregated the Poles, who were then either deported to forced labour in Germany, sent to Nazi concentration camps, or expelled to more southern locations of German-occupied Poland.
 Approximately 650,000 Poles passed through the Pruszków camp in August, September and October 1944.
 Approximately 55,000 were sent to concentration camps, including 13,500 to Auschwitz, 12,000 to Ravensbrück and 8,700 to Mauthausen.
 They included people from a variety of social classes and occupations (government officials, scholars, artists, physicians, merchants, and blue-collar workers), in varying physical conditions (the injured, the sick, invalids, and pregnant women), and of various ages from infants only a few weeks old to the elderly, aged 86 or more.
 In a few cases, these were also people of different ethnic backgrounds including Jews living on "Aryan papers."
 The Germans murdered several Polish Catholic monks and nuns in the camp.

 Following the Soviet westward offensive, on 26 March 1945, the 16 members of the Polish Underground Government were invited by the Russians for talks, to a house in Pruszków on Armii Krajowej Street.
 They were captured by the Soviet NKVD agents, transported to USSR, imprisoned, tortured and sentenced in Moscow during the so-called Trial of the Sixteen.

 Post-war Poland

 After World War II, Pruszków became one of Masovia's largest industrial centers.
+It was previously in Warszawa Voivodeship (1975–1998).
 Due to its proximity to Warsaw, it is now home to several factories and companies, including Herbapol, Daewoo Electronics, L'Oréal Cosmetics as well as logistic centers.
 It is also an important sports center, with a sports gymnasium, soccer stadium and a cycling course.